Come for a Kiss

 Movement and (e)Motion

 Trailing threads from the man’s robe spread into the meadow.
 For me, this is about love spreading love: they are happy and beautiful, and trailing that right into the ground below.
-The guy’s clothes appear more rigid decorated in mostly squares, hers are mostly swirls and circular shapes.
+The man’s clothes appear more rigid decorated in mostly squares, hers are mostly swirls and circular shapes.
 But her swirls seem to have influenced his overcoat, and she has squares on her arms.
 This makes me feel like they’re becoming embedded in one another, that ‘embedding’ is driven home further by the inlaid stones in his overcoat.

 To Kiss or Be Kissed